Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Numerical experiments

 In both cases, the difference between simulations with and without the SGS model exhibits a similar trend.
 Up to a certain wavenumber, both spectra remain nearly identical, with the difference oscillating around zero.
 The magnitude of this difference scales with the model constant and remains much smaller than the flow energy at those wavenumbers, which explains its absence in the upper figures.
 For the weaker model, this transition occurs around \( k \approx 30 \), and for the stronger one, it occurs around \( k \approx 20 \).
 The model constant thus appears to control the range of resolved scales before the SGS model becomes active.
 Beyond this point, the turbulence model dissipates the energy accumulation near the cutoff wavenumber.
 The stronger model achieves this more effectively.

 In summary, the inclusion of the Vreman SGS model does not enhance the transitional flow dynamics, and the solution quality in this regime remains limited.
 Once turbulence is developed, a larger model constant helps to achieve the expected spectral behavior.
 The intensity of dissipation at high wavenumbers depends on the specific wavenumber at which the model-induced dissipation becomes apparent.
 Consequently, intermediate scales tend to be over-damped when a large constant is used, while a smaller constant leaves the highest wavenumbers slightly under-dissipated.
+Ideally, one would seek a dissipation profile that becomes active closer to \(k_{\mathrm{eff}}\), while still providing sufficient intensity to remove the excess energy near the cutoff.